 - Entrance Fee: Free of charge

-- Getting There: Located within the American University of Beirut campus, accessible by taxi, ride-share (Uber) or local buses.
+- Getting There: Located within the American University of Beirut campus, accessible by taxi, ride-share (Uber) or 'service'.
 AUB is a central landmark in Beirut, making it easy to find, even on foot.

 - Tip: Take a stroll through the beautiful AUB campus after your visit — its gardens and views of the Mediterranean are the perfect way to end your museum experience.